-This might be the most unique hotel we offer anywhere.
+This might be the most unique property we offer, anywhere.
 It's tempting to say something like ‘it’s not for the fainthearted’, but that really wouldn’t do it justice, as it’s one of the most universally well-received experiences we offer.
-Each hut is entirely unique and just fantastic; the exhilaration when you first discover where you’re staying doesn’t leave you throughout your time here.
+Each hut is genuinely a one-of-a-kind and just as fantastic as the next; the exhilaration when you first discover where you’re staying doesn’t leave you throughout your time here.
 Though rustic on a different level, they feel undeniably luxurious with slow pace baked into the mud.

 Located north of Colombo, the Mudhouse makes a show-stopping first stay, ideal before heading into the Cultural Triangle or up to Wilpattu National Park.

 All activities included

 The Mudhouse is an absolute must for anyone visiting Sri Lanka.
 It was one of our stand-out highlights, possibly the best of the whole trip.

 Discover what to expect from staying at The Mudhouse